blog

 2. Duration of Employment:

-W2 employment is typically suitable for long-term, ongoing positions where the employer provides consistent work and the employee plays an integral role in the company.
+W2 employment is generally suitable for long- term, ongoing positions where the employer provides harmonious work and the hand plays an integral part in the company.
+Independent contractor status is more suitable for short- term systems or technical tasks where the worker is hired for a specific purpose or time frame.

 3. Legal and Tax Implications:

-Misclassifying employees as independent contractors can lead to legal and financial consequences for employers, including fines and back taxes.
+Misclassifying employees as independent contractors can lead to legal and fiscal consequences for employers, including fines and back taxes.
+Independent contractors have further inflexibility in abating business charges and may have access to certain tax benefits not available to W2 employees.

 Conclusion: